OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 Imagine a user assigned the task of administrating some particular hardware, for example, printers attached to the system.
-A more desirable system would be one in which this user had the ability to permit users to use a printing device, remove print jobs from the print spool, add new printers to the system, ...
+A more desirable system would be one in which this user had the ability to permit users to use a printing device, remove print jobs from the print spool or add new printers to the system.
 Moreover, it would be advantageous if it were possible to assign privileges to perform only these actions and none other.

 RBAC was developed to accomplish this.

 #### What is RBAC